Work hard and be successful. Work hard and overcome. Work hard… or lose your livelihood.

-“Sleep is more important at the physical level than anything that you can do.
-It’s more important than food,” Schwartz says.
-“Deprive a rat of sleep for 21 days, and the rat will be dead.
-Deprive a rat of food for 21 days, and the rat will be hungry but alive….
-Sleep is more important than food, but we don’t accord it the respect it deserves.”
+“Sleep is more important at the physical level than anything that you can do,” Schwartz says.
+“It’s more important than food.
+Deprive a rat of sleep for 21 days, and the rat will be dead.
+Deprive a rat of food for 21 days, and the rat will be hungry but alive… Sleep is more important than food, but we don’t accord it the respect it deserves.”

 Emotions are contagious, so you can seed a work environment with positive emotions by encouraging, recognizing, appreciating and rewarding the accomplishments of others, even in small ways.
 You’ll make them feel valued and respected while engendering the sense of belonging that is crucial to effectiveness.

-The world’s information avalanche actually can hobble learning, Schwartz says.
+The world’s information avalanche can actually hobble learning, Schwartz says.
 Learning is most efficient when dispensed in spaced cycles rather than in one big glut.
-And when projects likewise are broken down into smaller chunks, you can maintain high levels of focus as you conquer interim challenges.
+And when projects are likewise broken down into smaller chunks, you can maintain high levels of focus as you conquer interim challenges.

-Schwartz says spiritual energy is “derived from the experience that what you do matters [but] that doesn’t mean you have to be Mother Teresa.… You can feel that what you’re doing matters by how you interact with other people in your workplace.
-You can feel it because you are committed to a level of excellence.… You can feel it from the fact that you have a certain set of values” and you live by them.
+Schwartz says spiritual energy is “derived from the experience that what you do matters [but] that doesn’t mean you have to be Mother Teresa… You can feel that what you’re doing matters by how you interact with other people in your workplace.
+You can feel it because you are committed to a level of excellence… You can feel it from the fact that you have a certain set of values” and you live by them.

 Schwartz says his goal is to raise people’s awareness so they understand how their bodies and brains work, and so they don’t misuse them and end up getting less when they thought they were getting more.

-He recommends a process that involves asking yourself a few introspective questions: Who am I?
+He recommends a process that involves asking yourself a few introspective questions: “Who am I?
 What do I stand for?
 What do I really want?
 What’s my purpose in life?
 What is it that really is most meaningful to me?
-What do I love to do that could add value in the world?
+What do I love to do that could add value in the world?”